onc-healthit/api-resource-guide/docs/g10-criterion.md

     As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749</a> and the <a target = "_blank" href = "https://hl7.org/fhir/smart-app-launch/1.0.0/">HL7® SMART Application Launch Framework Implementation Guide Release 1.0.0</a>, some `native` applications are unable to claim they are `confidential`.
 By definition, these non-confidential `native` applications do not have a `client_secret` to exchange during the client authentication process.
 However, there are additional methods that non-confidential `native` applications can use to increase refresh token security during “First time connections.”
 Methods like Proof Key for Code Exchange (PKCE), the use of application-claimed, private-use Uniform Resource Identifier (URI) schemes as redirect URIs, and utilizing on device secure storage techniques to securely store the refresh token can increase the security of an initial refresh token.
 Methods like these ensure that an authorization server issues initial access and refresh tokens to the correct corresponding authorized application.
 The paragraph in § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules provide support for the issuance of an initial refresh token to `native` applications capable of securing a refresh token.

 !!! tip "OAuth Implementation Presentations"
-	Below is a list of presentations that can be used by Certified Health IT Developers to kick-start their OAuth implementations.
+	:material-video: Below is a list of presentations that can be used by Certified Health IT Developers to kick-start their OAuth implementations.

 	These presentations are best when consumed in the following order: